guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 2. We train a BERT-based \cite{ref3} deep model upon dataset-v1 and get model-v1.

-3. Using model-v1 to predict the classification label for dataset-v1.
+3. Using model-v1 to predict the classification labels for dataset-v1.

 4. If the predicted labels of dataset-v1 do not equal to the human labels of dataset-v1, we think they are the noisy data.